WangJiuming/rhofold_protocol/README.md

 ```
 Throughout this protocol's scripts, we consistently use flags like `--pdb`, `--npz`, `--fasta`, and `--msa` to indicate the paths to the input files, use flags like `--output-dir` to indicate the output directory when multiple files are saved together, and use flags like `--save-plot`, `--save-db` to indicate paths to specific output files.

-### Version of the codes in this repository
+### Version and licenses of the codes in this repository

 This codebase adapts the codes from our previous work RhoFold+ [1] and the codes from rMSA2 [6].
 The exact version of these two methods are as follows.

 - `RhoFold+` from its <a href='https://github.com/ml4bio/RhoFold/tree/df930033dd40c6c3f923dcafcdc16cf50eb742c8'>official GitHub repo</a>, commit `df93003`.
 - `rMSA` from its <a href='https://github.com/kad-ecoli/rMSA2'>official GitHub repo</a>, commit `3fa7c22`.

 Note that the codes for RhoFold+ has been adapted from the official release, including command-line arguments, checkpoint loading, and RNA-FM embedding generation.

 Users may also be aware of the <a href='https://github.com/ml4bio/RNA-FM'>RNA-FM repository</a>.
 In this protocol, since our main focus is on 3D structure modeling, we only use the codes from the RhoFold+ repository, which includes the same RNA-FM model and can also perform its core functions such as embedding generation.

+## License

+The codes for this protocol are licensed under Apache License 2.0.

+This repository incorporates codes from third-party projects with the following licenses.
+The adapted codes from RhoFold+ are licensed under Apache License 2.0 (see `rhofold/LICENSE`).
+The codes from rMSA are licensed under GNU General Public License v2.0 or later (see `rmsa/LICENSE` and `rmsa/README.md`).

 ## Contact

 For questions or comments, please feel free to post an issue or reach the author at jmwang@link.cuhk.edu.hk.

+## Acknowledgement

+We thank the inspiring work of OpenFold [8] and rMSA [6] as well as resources from Rfam [2], RNAcentral [3], PDB [4], and nt [5], which have made this work possible.

 ## References